 In my embarrassed state, I initially found the most accessible works to be the humourous ones.
 Some read like one-liners, such as mail art featuring a banana poking out of a man's pants, and a collage that combines a label for cock-flavored soup with predictable pornography.
 This is not to say that a one-liner cannot be successful, and given the childish humour associated with sexuality, it is extremely appropriate.

 Untitled (mail art to Robert Delford Brown) (1977) superimposes a photograph of a woman performing felatio with a portrait of a man in a suit, conflating cropped penis and tie.
-What I love about this piece is the hint of a smile on his face, as if acknowledging the sexual act; the power reversal suggested by her dominance (both in size and because she is in colour while he is in black and white); and the contrast of his suit, a signifier of formality (read: public costume) with a private act that generally excludes clothing.
+What I love about this piece is the hint of a smile on his face, as if acknowledging the sexual act; the power reversal suggested by her dominance (both in size and because she is in colour while he is in black and white); and the contrast of his suit, a signifier of formality (read: public costume) with a private act.

 Similarly, Education Sentimentale (mail art to Jean-Pierre Turnell) (1978) shows a young child whose arm morphs seamlessly into an arm and hand spreading the buttocks of a woman to display her genitals.
-If you can get past the disturbing combination of children and pornography in the same image—a common pairing in h/er oeuvre—such works are captivating.
+Captivation is the reward if you can get past the disturbing combination of children and pornography in the same image—a common pairing in h/er oeuvre.
 For instance, a work of the same name and year as the Turnell piece juxtaposes a photograph of a woman masturbating in the foreground, with two children in the background.
-The children's downcast eyes mirror those of the woman, and hint at child sexuality, connoting the pleasure of looking at oneself during a sexual act but also implying sexual shame.
+The children's downcast eyes mirror those of the woman, and hint at child sexuality, connoting the pleasure of looking at oneself during a sexual act but also implying shame.
 If read as the three figures interacting, the work really pushes the viewer’s moral boundaries by establishing the children as voyeurs.

 The transgressive nature of the works should come as no surprise to those familiar with the artist.
 G.P-O is infamous for being called a ‘wrecker of civilization’ by the British art minister in the 70s because of the controversial exhibition, Prostitution.
-In recent years, G.P.-O made headlines for undergoing a remarkable process of collaborative plastic surgery with performance artist and late lover Lady Jane Breyer, to resemble one another as much as possible.
+In recent years, G.P.-O made headlines for undergoing a remarkable process of collaborative plastic surgery with h/er late lover, performance artist Lady Jane Breyer, to resemble one another as much as possible.